Conan the Barbarian (1982 film): Plot

-A blacksmith forges a sword and shows it to his son, Conan, as he tells him of the "Riddle of Steel", an aphorism on the importance of the metal to their people, the Cimmerians.
-One day, a band of raiders, led by Thulsa Doom, massacre the Cimmerians; dogs kill Conan's father, and Doom takes the sword and decapitates Conan's mother.
-The children are taken into slavery and chained to work a large mill, the Wheel of Pain.
-Conan survives into adulthood, becoming a massive, muscular man.
-His master trains him to be a gladiator.
-After winning countless fights and receiving training and education in the East, Conan is freed.
-He is soon chased by wild dogs and seeks refuge in an Atlantean colonist warrior's tomb, where he retrieves an ancient sword.
-Conan wanders the world, encountering a prophetic witch in a hut and then befriends Subotai, a Hyrkanian thief and archer.
+A blacksmith forges a sword and shows it to his young son, Conan, as he tells him of the "Riddle of Steel", an aphorism on the importance of steel to their people, the Cimmerians.
+A band of raiders led by cult leader Thulsa Doom massacres the Cimmerian village, killing Conan's parents.
+The children are taken as slaves to work a large mill, the Wheel of Pain.
+Conan survives into adulthood, becoming a powerfully muscled gladiator and eventually gaining his freedom.
+He is chased by wild dogs and seeks refuge in an Atlantean warrior's tomb, from which he takes an ancient sword.
+Conan wanders the world, bedding a prophetic witch and befriending Subotai, a Hyrkanian thief and archer.

 Following the witch's advice, Conan and Subotai go to the city of Zamora to seek out Doom.
-There, they meet Valeria, a female brigand.
-They raid the Tower of the Serpent, stealing jewels and other valuables (Including the greatest jewel of all: The Eye of the Serpent) from a shrine, and slaying a giant snake in the process.
+There they meet Valeria, a female brigand.
+The three raid the Tower of Serpents, slaying a giant snake and looting the jewels and other valuables it guarded.
 After escaping with their loot, the thieves celebrate, and Conan has sex with Valeria.
-The city guards capture the trio and bring them to King Osric, who requests they rescue his daughter, Princess Yasimina—now a zealot in Doom's cult—for a handsome reward.
-Subotai and Valeria refuse to take up the quest; Conan, however, motivated by his hatred for Doom and his desire for vengeance, sets off alone to the villain's Temple of Set, also known as the Mountain of Power.
+The city guards capture the trio and bring them to King Osric, who offers them a reward if they will rescue his daughter, Princess Yasmina, who has become a cultist of Doom.
+Subotai and Valeria demur, but Conan, who already desires vengeance against Doom, sets off for the villain's Temple of Set.

-Disguised as a priest, Conan infiltrates the temple, but he is discovered, captured, and tortured.
-Doom lectures him on the power of flesh, which he demonstrates by hypnotically enticing a girl to leap to her death.
-He then orders for Conan to be crucified on the Tree of Woe.
-The barbarian is on the verge of death when he is discovered by Subotai and brought to Akiro, the Wizard of the Mounds, who lives on a burial site for warriors and kings (and who narrates the movie as Conan's chronicler).
+Disguised as a priest, Conan infiltrates the temple, but is discovered, captured, and tortured.
+Doom lectures him on the power of flesh over steel, which he demonstrates by hypnotically commanding a young woman cultist to leap to her death.
+He then has Conan crucified on the Tree of Woe.
+Subotai and Valeria rescue the near-dead Conan and bring him to Akiro, the Wizard of the Mounds (and also the film's narrator), who lives on a burial site of warriors and kings.
 The wizard summons spirits to heal Conan and warns that they will "extract a heavy toll", which Valeria is willing to pay.
-These spirits also try to abduct Conan, but he is restored to health after Valeria and Subotai fend them off.
+The spirits try to abduct Conan, but he is restored to health after Valeria and Subotai fend them off.